1. Preparing for the Thesis Examination Process

 The thesis examination can be a long process, but if you have concerns about any steps stalling, you can reach out to us at the Graduate School with your questions.

-Be mindful that once the reports are with the examiners, they are given 5 weeks to review a PhD thesis (4 weeks for MPhil), but often take a little longer.
-If your examiners have had your thesis for more than 8 weeks, the Graduate School may give your Principal Advisor permission to reach out to the delayed examiner.
+Be mindful that once your thesis is with the examiners, they are given 6 weeks to review a PhD thesis (4 weeks for MPhil), but it may take longer.
+If your examiners have had your thesis for more than 8 weeks, the Graduate School may ask your Principal Advisor to reach out to the delayed examiner.

 Under no circumstances may an HDR student contact an examiner, about their thesis, during the examination process.